Isaaczhu9877/GameOfLife/README.md

 ##Phase 4: Task 2

 I have implemented a robust class with a method that throws an exception.
 The Board class methods getValue and setBoard throws an InvalidCoordinateException when the  user tries to access a position that is not on the current board.
-The tests in the boardTest class tests this exception with testGetValueInBoard/testGetValueNotInBoard/testSetBoardInBoard/testSetBoardNotInBoard.